CooperstoneLab/MS2extract/README.md

 ### Extracting Procyanidin A2 spectra

-In this case, the mzxml file contains only the scans of this metabolite and the `extract_MS2()` functions exports the most intense MS2 scans, and displays the TIC indicating which scan is using to export the MS2 data.
+In this case, the mzxml file contains only the scans in the retention time window of Procyanidin A2 and `extract_MS2()` functions exports the most intense MS2 scans, and displays the TIC indicating which scan is using to extract the MS2 spectra.

 ``` r
 ProcA2_ext <- extract_MS2(ProcA2_raw)